danlawless/auracle/book/vol-3-sovereignty/README.md

 Leadership is not performance.
 It is presence that does not manage the field.

-Aura boundaries are not walls.
+Boundaries are not walls.
 They are the quiet confidence that says:

 > *What belongs to you can stay with you.
 What belongs to me can stay with me.*